Standardization in Lab Automation: SiLA 1.x – Common Command Dictionary

 By grouping devices of the same functionality device classes can be created.
 SiLA Common Command Sets define commands for these device classes.
 SiLA defines the command names, the number of parameters and their names as well as the return data.
 Since commands and parameters are described in the WSDL documentation tag of the commands web service, a process management software (PMS) can automatically generate a list available commands for each device.

 SiLA has defined about 30 device classes and a command library with about 100 commands.
 Commands range from mandatory commands that are needed to make transitions in the state machine, over required commands for the specific device class, to optional commands for which not every device in the device class might provide the functionality.
 In addition guidelines for the implementation of supplier-specific device commands and parameters are provided.

 Some commands are applicable for almost every device class.
 For example, the commands SetParameter, GetParameter, ExecuteMethod are widely used.
 Also PrepareForOutput and PrepareForInput are common because they enable the transport mechanisms to transfer labware items from device to device.
 The mandatory commands include operations like Reset, Initialize, Abort and Pause.
-In addition also locking a device for exclusive use is provided.
+In addition locking a device for exclusive use is provided.

 Membership

 SiLA has formed a not-for-profit membership organisation.
 SiLA requires members to pay annual membership dues.
-Details on membership classes and related fees can be found here.